Daniela Pejšová

-Daniela Pejšová (born 14 August 2002) is a Czech professional ice hockey player for the Boston Fleet of the Professional Women's Hockey League (PWHL).
-She previously played for Luleå HF/MSSK and Modo Hockey of the Swedish Women's Hockey League (SDHL).
+Daniela Pejšová (born 14 August 2002) is a Czech professional ice hockey player for PWHL San Jose of the Professional Women's Hockey League (PWHL).
+She previously played for the Boston Fleet of the PWHL, and Luleå HF/MSSK and Modo Hockey of the Swedish Women's Hockey League (SDHL).
 She is also a member of the Czech Republic women's national ice hockey team.
-She was drafted seventh overall by Boston in the 2024 PWHL draft.

-Life
+Early life

 Daniela Pejšová was born in a hospital in Teplice, but she is a native of Košťany.

 Playing career

 On 10 June 2024, Pejšová was selected seventh overall by PWHL Boston in the 2024 PWHL draft.

+In two seasons with the Boston Fleet, she recorded two goals and five assists in 55 regular season games.
+During the league's expansion to 12 teams ahead of the 2026–27 season, she signed a two-year contract with PWHL San Jose on June 14, 2026.

 International play

 Pejšová represented the Czech Republic at the IIHF Women's World Championships in 2019 and 2021.
 As a junior player with the Czech national under-18 team, she participated in the IIHF Women's U18 World Championships in 2018, 2019, and 2020.